 Is that how you say it?

-Jewel, yes, Jewel.
+Jewel.

-Um yes, that's right.
+Yes, that's right.

 You know, here's the bottom line.

-We know from the uh WikiLeaks emails that were released, he was advising her on everything from personnel matters to policy to speeches.
+We know from the WikiLeaks emails that were released, he was advising her on everything from personnel matters to policy to speeches.

-Um, in that capacity, when he was there, he joined the board of this small energy company in Massachusetts called Jewel Energy.
+In that capacity, when he was there, he joined the board of this small energy company in Massachusetts called Jewel Energy.

-And Congressman, this is from a fund called Rus Nano that the Russian science minister calls Putin's child, because Putin set it up, Putin runs it, Putin directs it.
+And Congressman, this is from a fund called Rusnano that the Russian science minister calls Putin's child because Putin set it up, Putin runs it, Putin directs it.

-Uh that 35 million dollars uh represented more than uh 30 percent of what the company raised, and two Russian officials joined the board and sat by John Podesta.
+And two Russian officials joined the board and sat by John Podesta.

 So they're both very, very close.

-And what's troubling is not only is John Podesta tried to sort of misdirect exactly what his relationship was, we also know that what Jewel Energy was working on was a new form of fuel that had both civilian and military application, and that John Podesta got 75,000 shares in the company.
+And what's troubling is not only has John Podesta tried to sort of misdirect exactly what his relationship was, we also know that what Jewel Energy was working on was a new form of fuel that had both civilian and military application.

 So it's a whole cluster of relationships that I think needs investigation.

-Or does it ever?
+Boy, does it ever?

 Well, I sure hope so.

-I can guarantee you he will not.
+Peter, I can guarantee you he will not.

-I can promise that won't happen.
+I can promise you.

-I tell you, Congressman, the other uh factor I think that's so important here is that John Podesta appeared before the House Intelligence Committee to talk about, you know, the Russia hacking of his emails, and Maria Barteromo in that interview we talked about asked him whether he was asked about his commercial and financial ties to the Russians, and he said he couldn't discuss it.
+I tell you, Congressman, the other factor I think that's so important here is that John Podesta appeared before the House Intelligence Committee to talk about the Russia hacking of his emails.

-Well, one of the problems I've had with uh our House uh leadership under John Boehner, and it didn't seem to improve too much when it comes to enforcing our jurisdiction and going after people that lie under oath.
+Well, one of the problems I've had with our House leadership under John Boehner, and it didn't seem to improve too much when it comes to enforcing our jurisdiction and going after people that lie under oath.

 It's happened many times during the Obama administration.

-The most we ever did was have a vote and holding Eric Holder in contempt, and then I I think Boehner probably didn't agree to have the vote until he found out nothing was gonna happen unless we pushed it after the vote, which we did not do, and so nothing happened there either.
+And then I think Boehner probably didn't agree to have the vote until he found out nothing was going to happen unless we pushed it after the vote, which we did not do.

-Uh I think we need an independent counsel going into this as well.
+I think we need an independent counsel going into this as well.

-I mentioned earlier in the show that one of the things and the Clintons just were incredibly good at projecting, they would engage in inappropriate conduct, and then they would accuse opponents of doing the very thing that they were, and I I really think that's what happened on this collusion with Russia.
+I mentioned earlier in the show that one of the things, and the Clintons just were incredibly good at, projecting, they would engage in inappropriate conduct, and then they would accuse opponents of doing the very thing that they were.

-Uh they had been engaging in collusion.
+They had been engaging in collusion.

-There's all kinds of ties between the Obama administration and uh the Russian government and uh G tell Vladimir that I'll have more flexibility after the election.
+There's all kinds of ties between the Obama administration and the Russian government.

 Well, you know, eight months of investigation, there's zero evidence of anything.

-When Hillary Clinton was Secretary of State, we know that Hillary of Secretary of State during the reset gave a lot of favors and benefits to the Russians.
+What we know as it relates to the Clintons and the Russian government, when Hillary Clinton was Secretary of State, we know that Hillary as Secretary of State during the reset gave a lot of favors and benefits to the Russians, Skokovo, this tech transfer program being one of them.

 What was happening at the same time?